If you want to create stunning compositions, you must be familiar with lines in photography.

 While vertical lines aren’t as common as horizontal lines in landscape photography, you’ll still be given the opportunity to include a vertical line or two in your compositions.

 For instance, trees offer very straight verticals, and you can use these to point the viewer up through the frame or to give the composition some extra stability.

 If the vertical line is part of a foreground object, one thing to bear in mind is that you can often reposition it within your composition to become diagonal or some other line type.
 So don’t feel like you’re stuck with the line you initially noticed!

 3. Diagonal Lines

-How to Use Diagonal Lines in Photography
+How to Use Diagonal Lines

 By carefully positioning the diagonals within the frame, you can ensure that the viewer moves in the right direction.
 I’d recommend keeping the diagonals in service to the main subject; it’s a bad idea to create interesting diagonals if those diagonals take you off into a boring distance with no other compelling elements to highlight.